r9odt/gitlab-ldap-sync/README.md

 - LDAP_GROUP_BASE_DN: Base DN for groups.
 - LDAP_BIND_DN: Bind DN for LDAP.
 - LDAP_PASSWORD: LDAP password.
 - LDAP_GITLAB_USERS_GROUP: Group allowed to access Gitlab.
 Accounts are synchronized based on this group.
 Accounts not in this group are set to the banned state.
-Default value: gitlab-users.
+Default value: `gitlab-users`.
 - LDAP_GITLAB_ADMIN_GROUP: Group whose members have administrator rights in Gitlab.
-Default value: gitlab-admins.
+Default value: `gitlab-admins`.
 - LDAP_GITLAB_GROUP_PREFIX: Prefix for LDAP groups used to synchronize Gitlab group members.
 Groups must already exist in Gitlab.
-Default value: gitlab-group-.
+Default value: `gitlab-group-`.
 - GITLAB_GROUP_DEFAULT_ACCESS_LEVEL: Default access level for users in a group (if the group is specified without a role suffix).
-Allowed values: owner, maintainer, developer, reporter, guest.
-Default value: developer
+Allowed values: `owner`, `maintainer`, `developer`, `reporter`, `guest`.
+Default value: `developer`